twigphp/Twig/doc/advanced_legacy.rst

 .. caution::

-    When extending Twig without creating an extension, Twig won't be able to recompile your templates when the PHP code is updated.
+    When extending Twig by calling methods on the Twig environment instance, Twig won't be able to recompile your templates when the PHP code is updated.
 To see your changes in real-time, either disable template caching or package your code into an extension (see the next section of this chapter).

 Before extending Twig, you must understand the differences between all the different possible extension points and when to use them.